 After nine years of perseverance, Zimmerman finally got to experience the thrill and tension of appearing on a major-league field for the first time on April 14, 1961, when he put on the tools of ignorance for the bottom of the ninth in the Reds’ 7-3 win over St. Louis.
 He got his first two major-league hits and scored his first runs on April 30.

-The Reds employed enough catchers to form a chorus line in 1961 (six different men played the position during the season) with Zimmerman appearing in more games (76, with 64 starts) than the others.7 The players were not known for their offense — the position produced only four home runs all season — but for whatever reason it worked.8 The Reds won the National League pennant with a 93-61 record, four games ahead of the second-place Los Angeles Dodgers.
+The Reds employed enough catchers to form a chorus line in 1961 (six different men played the position during the season) with Zimmerman appearing in more games (76, with 64 starts) than any of the others.7 The players were not known for their offense — the position produced only four home runs all season — but for whatever reason it worked.8 The Reds won the National League pennant with a 93-61 record, four games ahead of the second-place Los Angeles Dodgers.
 Their pitching staff was third in the league in earned-run average (3.78), second in fewest earned runs allowed (576) and tied for first in shutouts (nine), in part because the catchers excelled at calling pitches.

 The Reds faced the New York Yankees of Roger Maris (61 home runs) and Mickey Mantle (54 home runs) in the 1961 World Series.
 Even with Mantle appearing in only two games due to injury, the Reds were no match for the Bronx Bombers, who won the Series in five games.
 Reds manager Fred Hutchinson alternated Darrell Johnson and Johnny Edwards behind the plate, and Zimmerman appeared in only two games as a late-inning defensive replacement.
 He never had a plate appearance.